jeronimofox/remi/README.md

-ALL RIGHTS OM THIS IDEA AND PROJECT BELONGS TO :
+		ALL RIGHTS ON THIS IDEA AND PROJECT BELONGS TO :
 		___
 		SHOLOMKO ANDRII VOLODYMYROVYCH.
 		- sholomko.andy@gmail.com
 		- t.me/austin_haward
 		- github.com/jeronimofox
 		___
 		NOT ANY OTHER PERSON IS INCLUDED TO THIS PROJECT : REMI-MEDSET AND SERVICE

 # REMI-MEDSET AND SERVICE